aymara/lima/README.md

   - hyphen-words splitting;
   - concatenated words splitting (we're,...);
   - idiomatic expression recognizing;
   - part of speech tagging (two taggers are available.
-The LIMA legacy one, which is a little bit less performant but very useful for resources development, and a SVMTool++-based one [4]);
+The LIMA legacy one, which is a little bit less performant but very useful for resources development, and a [SVMTool++](http://www.lsi.upc.edu/~nlp/SVMTool/)-based one);
 - rules-based named entities recognition;
 - coreference resolution;
 - syntactic analysis (surface rule-based dependency parsing);